MC917748 - Microsoft Teams and Microsoft Outlook: Name pronunciation on the profile card

 Targeted Release: We will begin rolling out mid-November 2024 and expect to complete by late November 2024.

-General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out late March 2025 (previously mid-January) and expect to complete by late April.
+General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out late March 2025 (previously mid-January) and expect to complete by mid-May 2025 (previously late April).

 How this will affect your organization: